MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ## OPENCORE.EFI

 **Firmware Interface**<div align="justify">An Extensive Firmware Interface (.efi) file is a system file used by Intel-based computer systems and computer devices such as AppleTVs.
 It contains system-level data that executes between the operating system and the firmware.
 An OpenCore Extensible Firmware Interface files are used for staging firmware updates, booting operating systems, and running pre-boot programs.
-Normally this file is include with OpenCorePkg and it is compulsory.</div>
+Normally this file is include with OpenCorePkg and it is compulsory </div>

 <p align="center"><img width="882" alt="Screen Shot 2022-04-25 at 1 10 05 PM" src="https://user-images.githubusercontent.com/72515939/165024487-a626140e-fbf4-41b6-806f-7d1df76a95ec.png"></div>